ProvableHQ/leo/documentation/guides/finalization.md

 - A tainted value is used inside the finalize block — re-read the value on-chain instead of relying on the cached one.
 - A tainted value is passed as an argument to another external finalize — pass the value through an on-chain read inside the receiving finalize.

 These warnings are advisory and do not block compilation, but ignoring them is rarely correct.
-If you intend the ordering, restructure the code so the warning no longer triggers; suppressing it should be a last resort.
+If you intend the ordering, restructure the code so the warning no longer triggers.
+Suppressing it should be a last resort.

 ## Managing Both Public and Private State